yihui/yihui.org/content/en/2017-09-06-ds-store-crap.md

 slug: ds-store-crap
 ---

-When browsing repositories on Github or reviewing pull requests, I often frown upon the `.DS_Store` file, the crap that macOS constantly generates under all folders that you have browsed, just like Windows generates the `Thumbs.db` crap.
+When browsing repositories on GitHub or reviewing pull requests, I often frown upon the `.DS_Store` file, the crap that macOS constantly generates under all folders that you have browsed, just like Windows generates the `Thumbs.db` crap.
 For myself, I have ignored it globally in GIT:

 ```sh
 $ cat ~/.gitignore_global